 If you have swum for exercise before, you know that it benefits your entire body.
 It works for each muscle group and helps you to increase your cardiovascular endurance.
 This endurance can help you in other workouts as well.
 Choose a stroke that doesn’t aggravate your joints and makes you feel comfortable.
 If you enjoy swimming, try different water exercises or join a water aerobics class.

-Cycling is a fun workout for both indoors and outdoors.
+Cycling is a fun workout both indoors and outdoors.
 It is easy to get into a relaxing rhythm or use a faster pace, all while getting in a nice workout.
-For those with arthritic knees, you may want to try a recumbent bike as opposed to upright stationery or outdoor bikes because recumbent bikes are less strenuous on your knees.
+For those looking for exercises for arthritic knees, you may want to try a recumbent bike as opposed to upright stationary or outdoor bikes because recumbent bikes are less strenuous on your knees.

 Yoga & Pilates

 Both yoga and Pilates work to strengthen and stretch muscles, strong muscles can help support your joints.
 Do find classes that are focused on teaching you proper form.
 Yoga, especially, can increase your flexibility and help you relax and relieve stress.

 While golf can sometimes hurt your elbows and shoulders, those with arthritic knees can still enjoy the game.
 Golf exercises your arms and back, and if you are walking, it’ll work your heart and joints too.
 However, if your knees hurt after a few holes, tone it down or stop playing.
 Or use a cart between holes and pace while waiting for your turn.

 If you want an outdoor workout in the winter, cross-country skiing may be the perfect workout for you.
 While downhill skiing forces skiers to twist and turn their knees, cross-country keeps your knees fairly straight and still gives you a full-body workout.